adko-source/CASE/README.md

 # Description
 ------------
-Creates a dummy OAuth server for development testing
+Creates a dummy OAuth and secured server for testing

 # Instructions